Pod Security Policies(PSP)

 1 | ETCDCTL_API=3 etcdctl --cert /etc/kubernetes/pki/apiserver-etcd-client.crt --key /etc/kubernetes/pki/apiserver-etcd-client.key --cacert /etc/kubernetes/pki/etcd/ca.crt get /registry/secrets/one/s1 |

-The output should be encrypted and prefixed with k8s:enc:aesgcm:v1:key1
+The output should be encrypted and prefixed with k8s:enc:aesgcm:v1:key1.

 Secret - Read and Decode